RobolinkInc/doc-v3/docs/CoDroneEDU/Python/page4.md

 ### controller_draw_arc()

+#### Description
+Draws an arc (a portion of a circle outline) between the start and end angles, inside the given bounding box.

 #### Syntax
 ``controller_draw_arc(arc_list, start_angle, end_angle, image, pixel_width)``

 #### Parameters
 ***list* arc_list:** Two points to define the bounding box.
 Sequence of [(x0, y0), (x1, y1)], where x1 >= x0 and y1 >= y0.